MZB FoundationAbout The MZB FoundationMZB Cancer Research Foundation, Oncology Laboratory

 Drug position, order of use, can be changed, based on game theory, like a chess opening.
 Short use can replace long use of expensive target toxic drugs.
 Because it works, treatment allows a neoadjuvant like next definitive step.
 Treatment can be changed before it fails.
 The net effect is a serial cumulative reduction in tumor size and a much-improved chance of high value response allowing ideal surgery.

-(New criteria allow conventional best drugs to be rejected or used in lower dosage).
+Lab tests and a database of comparators identify the best empirical drug partners for the specific tumor and individual testing can further refine the choice (New criteria allow conventional best drugs to be rejected or used in lower dosage).
 Now even inactive drugs, some which failed in disease specific trials, can become best drugs for the disease.
 MZB methods have done this in ten plus applications disease and stage specific applications.
 These new regimens heretofore untested in the specific cancer applications, have produced seeming "best" results.

 The laboratory designed drug combinations overcome drug resistance.
 They allow each drug to have multiple potentiators.
 Failed drugs can work a second and third time and even produce complete remissions CRs!
 Overall these core based treatments double survival and triple response.
 In some ways this methodology takes many drugs the patient has or would normally fail and makes them effective approved drugs work second and third time because they bare ideally partnered, This effectively doubles the drugs available for each patient.